Mono Node

 Overview

-MonoNode allows any MonoBehaviour to become a node in your hierarchy by inheriting from MonoNode<T>
+MonoNode allows any MonoBehaviour to become a node in your hierarchy by inheriting from MonoNode<T>.
+It maintains synchronization between the GameObject hierarchy and the node structure.

 Key Features